laralove143/larabot/README.md

 ## ✨ Features

+### 🔃 Interaction Handling Flow

+#### 🫡 Command Creation

+Has a method to create a commands for the given guild or globally based on the build configuration.

 ### 🌐 Localization

-Provides a struct to hold text in a localized manner, with methods to get the text in the desired language or return Discord-compatible arrays of localized text.
+Has a struct to hold text in a localized manner, with methods to get the text in the desired language or return Discord-compatible arrays of localized texts.

 ### 🙈 Generic Option to Result Conversion